 3.3.7 Throttling sleeve

-A renewable type throttling sleeve is used under the throttling bushing.
-The throttling sleeve is tubular, keyed, and has a shrink fit to the shaft.
-It is held in position by a split ring.
+Renewable type throttling sleeve is used under the throttling bushing.
+The throttling sleeve is tubular, keyed, has a shrink fit to the shaft, and is held in position by a split ring.

 3.3.8 Throttling bushing